Paybby Partners with TOKAU to offer a Payment Portal for the Masterminds of Hip Hop NFT collection featuring the Pioneers of Hip Hop

 TOKAU is the first global platform focused on Celebrity and Influencer interactions with their fans using blockchain NFT technology.
 TOKAU has offices in Tokyo, Beijing and New York.
 To learn more about TOKAU, please visit tokau.io.

-SOURCE Paybby
+SOURCE Paybby;TOKAU

 Share this article